voyager1winterberry/cse372-01srs/srsV2-5.md

         * Message users shall list messages in chronological order.
         * Message users shall be able to send the message.

-* ### 3.1.3 Usability Requirements <a name="3.1.3-usability-requirements" />
+### 3.1.3 Usability Requirements <a name="3.1.3-usability-requirements" />
+    Requirements that are part of the user experience.
+It is the different aspects of the system such as understandability, accessibility, task failure and more that impact how a user views and uses the system.

 * Ease of learning.
 The system shall be easy to learn for both novices and users with experience from similar systems.
-Users familiar with similar systems shall be able to create a new account and access the account within an average of 5 minutes.
+Users familiar with similar systems shall be able to create a new account with minimal errors.

 * Task efficiency.
-The system shall be efficient for the frequent user.
+The system shall be designed to be simple to use for frequent users.
 Frequent users shall be given an option to be able to access their account without having to sign in each session.
-Tasks shall be able to be completed by the frequent user within an average of 25 seconds.
+Tasks shall be able to be completed by the frequent user quickly and efficiently.

 * Ease of remembering.
-The system shall be easy to remember for the casual user.
-Users experienced with this system shall be able to login to their account within an average of 1 minute.
+The system shall be clear and well defined.
+Users experienced with this system shall be able to login to their account quickly.

-    * Understandability: The user shall understand what the system does.
-The system shall keep every option available on the user interface to similar sizes so that no option is larger than the others.
-A new user shall be able to navigate to any desired option within an average of 30 seconds.
-A total of 99% of users shall be able to perform any given task.
+* Understandability:  A new user shall be able to navigate to any desired option quickly and efficiently .

 * Subjective satisfaction.
-The user shall feel satisfied with the system.
-The system shall receive an average rating of 7 out of 10 by test groups, with 10 being the highest and 1 the lowest.
+The system shall receive a high rating by test groups when released.

 * Task failure.
-Task failure by the system shall be kept to an absolute minimum.
-Task failure shall be limited to at most, .2 per user.
+Task failure by the system shall be kept to a minimum.

 * Requirements to undo.
-A safe environment shall be incorporated into the system where users are able to try things and undo them.
+The system should be able to allow users are able to try things and undo them.
 The ability to undo should be incorporated into any part of the system that stores information, or task.

 * Accessibility.
-The system will be created with elements that ensure that it is accessible by the widest range of people as possible.
+The system shall be created with elements that ensure that it is accessible to adults ranging from 18-40.
 These elements include but are not limited to: color, text, complexity, and exclusivity.

 * ### 3.1.4 Performance Requirements <a name="3.1.4-performance-requirements" />
     * The mytrainer page shall display views after a predetermined time.